If you’re looking for an efficient, well-insulated, robust 12-volt compressor refrigerator for van life, I highly recommend the ARB fridge.

 (DISCLAIMER: ARB sent me a 37-quart portable refrigerator to review.
 All opinions are my own)

-An ARB fridge is way different than a regular cooler.
-Portable refrigerators work off the same technology as your fridge at home, using a compressor.
+Portable 12-volt refrigerators work off the same technology as your fridge at home, using a compressor.
 This compressor is powerful enough to keep food very cold, and even freeze food.

-I am so glad that with my new ARB fridge, I’ll never have to deal with melted cooler water again.
+I am so glad that with my new ARB refrigerator, I’ll never have to deal with melted cooler water again.

 Why I love my ARB fridge